samtwl/Deep-Learning-Fine-Grained-Action-Recognition-Canine-Behavior/data/Permission-to-Use-Data.md

 # Permission to Use Data

-If you are interested in using the data, please email me at samuel.tong.2017@mitb.smu.edu.sg or samuel050590@gmail.com.
+If you are interested in using the data, please email me at samuel.tong.2017@mitb.smu.edu.sg or samuel050590@gmail.com, with indication of the following:
+1. Your Institution / Organization; &
+2. Your Purpose of Usage

 If you are using this data, please cite the following: